AljoschaMeyer/valuable-value/README.md

 # Valuable Value (vv)

-**status: approaching stabilizations upon finishing a reference implementation, but currently still tweaking details**
+**status: approaching stabilization upon finishing a reference implementation, but currently still tweaking details**

 Specification of a set of values, orderings on them, and some encodings for them, suitable for data interchange.